DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python.md

 See [getFeatures](/bucketing-api/#operation/getFeatures) on the Bucketing API for the feature response format.

 ### Get and Use Variable by Key
-To get values from your Variables, `all_variables()` is used to fetch variable values using the identifier `key` coupled with a default value.
+To get values from your Variables, `variable()` is used to fetch variable values using the identifier `key` coupled with a default value.
 The default value can be of type string, boolean, number, or object.

 ```python
     key = 'key-test' # str | Variable key